xhubio/nanook-website/docs/modules/model.md

     generator registry

   - config
-    The parameters for calling the generator
+    The parameters for calling the generator.

   - tableType
-    The table type of the table this todo comes from
+    The table type of the table this todo comes from.

   - instanceIdSuffix
-    A suffix for the current instance id
+    A suffix for the current instanceId.

   - order
     The order number.
-Before the generator todos are executed they are sorted by this number.
-So the user can define an execution order for the generators.
+Before the generator todos are executed, they are sorted by this number.
+This way, the user can define an execution order for the generators.
 The default order number is '1000'.

 # TodoReference

-For each reference a TodoReference is created.
+For each reference, a TodoReference is created.

 ## Properties

   - targetTableName
-    The table name of the target table
+    The table name of the target table.

   - targetFieldName
-    The name of the field in the target table
+    The name of the field in the target table.

   - targetTestcaseName
-    The name of the test case in the target table
+    The name of the test case in the target table.

   - instanceIdSuffix
-    A suffix for the current instance id
+    A suffix for the current instanceId.